center-for-threat-informed-defense/summiting-the-pyramid/docs/definitions.rst

 Level
 -----
-**Levels in the Summiting the Pyramid methodology group observables and analytics based on the Pyramid of Pain, refined to reflect difficulty and cost for an adversary to avoid triggering or being detected by them**
+**Levels in the Summiting the Pyramid methodology group analytic robustness observables and analytics based on the Pyramid of Pain, refined to reflect difficulty and cost for an adversary to avoid triggering or being detected by them**

 The Summiting the Pyramid methodology is focused on scoring analytics based on the difficulty for adversaries to evade them.
 Different observables are more or less evadable than others.
 The Pyramid of Pain has grouped these concepts into six different levels.
 The 2D methodology has taken these levels, grouped them based on ephemeral values, tools, and adversary behaviors, and formed five levels to group observables.
 The levels organize observables starting with the most easily evaded observables towards the bottom of the levels, to the least easily evaded observables at the top of the table.
 To read more about how the levels are currently outlined, refer to our :ref:`Levels`.